goloop/env/README.md

 []int, ..., []bool, ..., [2]*url.URL, etc.).
 The fields as a struct or pointer on the struct will be processed recursively.

-If the structure implements Unmarshaler interface - the custom UnmarshalENV method will be called.
+If the structure implements Unmarshaler interface - the custom UnmarshalEnv method will be called.

-Field's tag format is `env:"key[,value[,sep]]"`, where:
+Use the following tags in the fields of structure to set the unmarshing
+parameters:

-    key    matches the name of the key in the environment;
+    env  matches the name of the key in the environment;
-    value  default value (if empty, set the default value for the structure field type);
+    def  default value (if empty, sets the default value for the field type of structure);
-    sep    optional argument, sets the separator for lists (default `:`).
+    sep  sets the separator for lists/arrays (default ` ` - space).

 Examples